Duality and modular symmetry in the quantum Hall effect from Lifshitz holography

 (recall that $\x=e^{-\lambda \phi_0}\frac{l^4}{r^4_h} $, for $SL(2,{\bf R})$).
 Although $\chi_0$ can be absorbed into a re-definition of $b$ and $d$ for $Sl(2,{\bf R})$ this is not the case for $Sl(2,{\bf Z})$ after Dirac quantisation).

-Interpreting the classical radial equation of motion as an RG equation was suggested in \cite{BKLT}, \cite{Akhmedov}.
+Interpreting the classical radial equation of motion as an RG equation was suggested in \cite{Akhmedov}, \cite{BKLT} and the relation to the $c$-theorem was studied in \cite{Freedmanetal1}, \cite{Freedmanetal2}.
 This version of the RG equation is obtained by expressing the radial equation of motion as a Riccati equation, \cite{Iqbal+Liu}-\cite{GTWW4}.
-An alternative formulation uses the radial Hamilton-Jacobi equation \cite{BD-HJ}-\cite{BdB+H} and a Wilsonian approach was developed in \cite{BKLS}-\cite{Nickel+Son} (it was argued in \cite{Sin+Yang} that the classical radial equation of motion and the Wilsonian method are equivalent).
+An alternative formulation uses the radial Hamilton-Jacobi equation \cite{BD-HJ}-\cite{BdB+H} (for the Hamilton-Jacobi equation in the context of Lifshitz geometry see \cite{Lifshitz-Holography}) and a Wilsonian approach was developed in \cite{BKLS}-\cite{Nickel+Son} (it was argued in \cite{Sin+Yang} that the classical radial equation of motion and the Wilsonian method are equivalent).
 For our purposes the Riccati equation is the most convenient form.

 Ingoing boundary conditions at the event horizon give the same constraint as in the DC case (\ref{eq:ingoing-BC}),

 at $u=1$, so $\sigma_\pm|_{u=1}=-\bar \da_h$ , but equation (\ref{eq:sigma_pm'}) already has this boundary condition encoded into it when $\womega\ne 0$, the boundary condition at $u=1$ is no longer at our discretion for $\womega>0$, inflowing boundary conditions are necessarily required.